ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ## Manually VS Auto

 Using Chaos Engineering may be as simple as manually running 'kill -9' on a box inside of your staging environment to simulate failure of a service.
-Or, it can be as sophisticated as automatically designing and carrying out experiments in a production enviroment against a small but statistically significant fraction of live traffic.
+Or it can be as sophisticated as automatically designing and carrying out experiments in a production environment against a small but statistically significant fraction of live traffic.
-So when starting out, it is a good practice to manually make your experiments and check the results, but running experiments manually is labor-intensive and ultimately unsustainable.
+So, when starting out, it is a good practice to manually make your experiments and check the results, but running experiments manually is labor-intensive and ultimately unsustainable.
 So try to automate experiments and run them continuously.